justmisosoup/working-with-me/README.md

     - Actionable and realistic to act on.
     - Delivered on a personal level (e.g. one-on-one in a meeting or async in an agreed upon space).
 - Low-value feedback:
-    - Ambiguous and not clear how I can improve.
+    - Indirect or non-specific feedback on how I can improve.
-    - Attacks of character, accusations, assumptions.
+    - Attacks of character, accusations, and or assumptions.
     - Delivered impersonally (e.g. somewhere we didn’t mutually agree on like a random public channel or randomly in a large meeting).

 **Giving Feedback**

 - I love helping others polish ideas—optimisations and improvements.
-- I need explicit direction on the feedback you are looking for, else I’ll give feedback on just about anything that comes to mind.
+- If soliciting my feedback, if not otherwise stated, I will ask what is most useful.
 - Unless otherwise stated, feedback will be delivered personally.

 ### Preferred communication